ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 has succeeded, the requests for the dependents are generated and the record is removed from the DB.
 This is why this DB will be empty most of the time.

-There is also one other DB that you'll see, but it's not ours.
+There is also one other DB that you'll see, but it's not directly owned by our code.
 It's the DB that's managed by Workbox's queue.
 (At the time of writing) Each of the records in this DB will be a single request that Workbox is waiting to make.

 Beware the limitation of IndexedDB if you have WOW open in multiple tabs.
-Apparently connections from one tab will apparently block the other.
+Apparently connections from one tab will block connections from the others.
 The other connections won't fail, they'll just block until they can run.
 At the time of writing, I wasn't able to reproduce this behaviour but if you see weird things happening, this is something to investigate.

 ## Pseudo code for edit strategy